-The 10 Step Guide to Create a Study Plan to Ace Your Exam
+The 10-Step Guide to Creating a Study Plan to Ace Your Exam

 Everything you need for the semester you want!